2018 New York gubernatorial election: Counties that flipped from Republican to Democratic

+By congressional district

+Cuomo won 20 of 27 congressional districts, including two held by Republicans.
+Molinaro won seven, including three that elected Democrats.

 Aftermath

 Cuomo was sworn in for a third term as governor on January 1, 2019.
 He would resign from the governorship on August 10, 2021, following sexual harassment allegations and a nursing home scandal that plagued his third term.
 Cuomo also faced poor polling numbers; he barely polled ahead of Republican Lee Zeldin and Rob Astorino in 2021.

 Molinaro's crushing election defeat and the Republican loss of the State Senate caused many members in the New York GOP to turn openly against then-Chairman Edward Cox, who they blamed for failing to financially or structurally support the party's election campaigns.
 On May 27, 2019, Cox announced that he would not run for another term as chair that year, choosing to join Donald Trump's reelection campaign instead.
 On July 2, the state party committee elected Nick Langworthy as the new party chairman.

 Howie Hawkins lost ballot access for the Green Party under new requirements as of December 2021.

 Stephanie Miner also lost her ballot access for the Serve America Movement as of New York State election law of December 2021.

 The Libertarian Party of New York lost their ballot access with Larry Sharpe's 95,033 votes under new New York State election law requirements as of December, 2021.

 The Women's Equality Party and Reform Party of New York both lost automatic ballot access by failing to meet the requirements of the New York State election law of December 2021.